JeffSouzaXD/Landing-Pages/README.md

 2. Abra o arquivo `index.html` no seu navegador da web preferido.

 3. Explore a página e navegue pelas diferentes seções para ver o conteúdo.

-4. Explore the page and navigate through different sections to see the content.